-In a recent Settlement Order, FERC assessed a relatively modest \$200,000 penalty against Black Hills Power, Inc., noting that, in addition to "strong cooperation" by Black Hills, the Commission considered Black Hills' "subsequent corrective action" and development of a compliance plan in assessing the relatively low penalty.70 The compliance plan included a FERC Compliance Manager, a new position filled by an attorney with full-time responsibility for FERC compliance oversight, who reported directly to the Director of Corporate Compliance.71 FERC specifically called out the company's prior compliance program, a "decentralized approach," and noted that, at least in part, it had likely led to the violations in the first place.72 By contrast, in
+In a recent Settlement Order, FERC assessed a relatively modest \$200,000 penalty against Black Hills Power, Inc., noting that, in addition to "strong cooperation" by Black Hills, the Commission considered Black Hills' "subsequent corrective action" and development of a compliance plan in assessing the relatively low penalty.
+The compliance plan included a FERC Compliance Manager, a new position filled by an attorney with full-time responsibility for FERC compliance oversight, who reported directly to the Director of Corporate Compliance.
+FERC specifically called out the company's prior compliance program, a "decentralized approach," and noted that, at least in part, it had likely led to the violations in the first place.
+By contrast, in FERC's Order in Lincoln Paper and Tissue, FERC refused to reduce Lincoln's culpability score

-68 Under the Enforcement Policy Statement, FERC too will examine the sufficiency of resources dedicated to a compliance program in evaluating its effectiveness.
+Under the Enforcement Policy Statement, FERC too will examine the sufficiency of resources dedicated to a compliance program in evaluating its effectiveness.
 Id.

-69 Although the Enforcement Policy Statement seemingly suggests that the compliance official have access to "either" the CEO or the board of directors, the Penalty Guidelines, which were issued after the Enforcement Policy Statement contain only the requirement that the compliance official have access to the board or a subcommittee of the board.
+Although the Enforcement Policy Statement seemingly suggests that the compliance official have access to "either" the CEO or the board of directors, the Penalty Guidelines, which were issued after the Enforcement Policy Statement contain only the requirement that the compliance official have access to the board or a subcommittee of the board.
 See Penalty Guidelines § 1.B2.1(b)(2)(c).

-- 70 Black Hills Power, Inc., 136 FERC ¶ 61,088 at P 14, Stipulation ¶ 25 (2011).
+70 Black Hills Power, Inc., 136 FERC ¶ 61,088 at P 14, Stipulation ¶ 25 (2011).

-- 71 Id., Order at P 14.
+71 Id., Order at P 14.

-- 72 Id., Stipulation \P 24.
+72 Id., Stipulation ¶ 24.